stephtowch/stephtowch/README.md

 - :rocket: Excited about contributing to innovative projects that align with my diverse skill set.

 - :zap: In my free time, I love hiking and hope to climb the world's highest 7 summits on 7 continents.

-Much like finding your path up a mountain, sharing the code I've picked up along the way is my way of saying "Hey!
+- :bulb: Much like finding your path up a mountain, sharing the code I've picked up along the way is my way of saying "Hey!
 Here's a map.
-Let's enjoy the journey together!".
-I'm hoping it'll come in handy for someone out there.
+Let's tackle this together!".
+Hopefully, it'll come in handy for someone out there.
 Happy coding! :nerd: :computer:

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-stephtowch-blue?style=flat&logo=Linkedin&logoColor=white)]((https://www.linkedin.com/in/stephanie-towch-4b2549206)https://www.linkedin.com/in/stephanie-towch-4b2549206)
 ---